On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Number representation and rounding schemes

 \subsection{Fixed-point representation}

-Fixed-point arithmetic is an alternative way to represent numbers in the low-cost embedded microprocessors and microcontrollers, where a floating-point unit is unavailable.
+Fixed-point arithmetic is an alternative way to represent numbers in low-cost embedded microprocessors and microcontrollers, where a floating-point unit is unavailable.
 Fixed-point numbers are mostly in base 2 (binary representation).
-We utilize the format $\mathrm{Q}[\mathrm{QI}].[\mathrm{QF}]$ to represent binary fixed-point numbers and use the two's complement for the sign, where $\mathrm{QI}$ denotes the number of integer bits and $\mathrm{QF}$ denotes the number of fractional bits \citep{oberstar2007fixed}.
+We use the format $\mathrm{Q}[\mathrm{QI}].[\mathrm{QF}]$ to represent binary fixed-point numbers and use the two's complement\footnote{Adding a 1 to the least significant (rightmost) bit after inverting the bits of the absolute value.} for the sign, where $\mathrm{QI}$ denotes the number of integer bits and $\mathrm{QF}$ denotes the number of fractional bits \citep{oberstar2007fixed}.
 For instance, a Q4.6 number presents a 10-bit value with 4 integer bits and 6 fractional bits.
-Note that, $u=2^{-\mathrm{QF}}$.
-The fixed-point arithmetic used in the numerical experiment, is implemented using Matlab's \texttt{fi} toolbox.
+Moreover, the rounding precision is given by $u=2^{-\mathrm{QF}}$.
+The fixed-point arithmetic used in the numerical experiments is implemented using Matlab's \texttt{fi} toolbox.